Contrarian Corpus

 3. 3

-Pattern mirrors Enron: McKinsey-bred CEO, undisclosed consolidation, rhetoric of being misunderstood
+Pattern mirrors Enron: McKinsey-bred CEO, hidden consolidation, rhetoric of being misunderstood

 Primary demands